Lesion Removal & Scar Revision

 - Scalpel Removal: The surgeon will remove the lesion surgically.

-- Electrosurgery: Removal of the lesion is done by destroying the tissue with an electrical current.
+- Electrosurgery: Removal of the lesion by destroying the tissue with an electrical current.

-- Shaving/Scraping: A razor or circular cutting instrument is used to excise the lesion.
+- Shaving/Scraping: A razor or circular cutting instrument to excise the lesion.

 Once the lesion is removed, antibiotic ointment is applied and a bandage is used to cover the treated area.
 This procedure generally takes around 20 minutes, but may take longer depending on the size of the lesion.

 Results of a lesion removal are immediate, but healing may take up anywhere from a few days to a few weeks.
-If additional sutures are required, recovery may take a little more time.
+If additional sutures are necessary, recovery may take a little more time.

 After the lesion removal procedure, most patients will have minimal pain and no downtime.
 Most individuals can resume normal activities immediately following the procedure.
 An over-the-counter pain medication should be adequate for pain control, but if pain persists, Dr. Beaty may prescribe pain medication.